lu-pl/tabular/README.md

 TabulaR - Functionality for DataFrame to RDF conversions.

-Note that although TabulaR was primarily designed for table to RDF conversions, the `TemplateConverter` class should be general enough to allow conversions to basically any target format.
+Although TabulaR was primarily designed for table to RDF conversions, the `TemplateConverter` class should be general enough to allow conversions to basically any target format.

 See for example the `TemplateXMLConverter` class. [todo]